-Course Description: This course is an introduction to Engineering and Architectural Drafting using a computer work station.
-The course outline includes mechanical, electrical, and architectural skills necessary for positions as a Drafter, Designer, or Engineer.
-Completion of the program will enable the student to produce two-dimension or three-dimension drawings running the CAD program under Windows operating systems.
-Computer Aided Drafting program does not lead to positions in a profession, occupation, trade, or career field requiring licensure in this state
+Course Description: This course is an introduction to Engineering and Architectural Drafting, using Autodesk Revit software.
+The course outline includes computer skills, blueprint reading, Revit architectural, mechanical, electrical and structural skills, necessary for positions as a Drafter, Designer, or Engineer.
+Completion of the program will enable the student to produce three-dimension drawings, running the Autodesk Revit program under Windows operating systems.
+Computer Aided Drafting program does not lead to positions in a profession, occupation, trade, or career field requiring licensure in this state.